Caixabank Logo

 CaixaBank Logo 2011-present

-As a result of the rebranding, the bank’s name changed, so it was logical to change the logo.
-Although the inscription remained with an underscore, the quotes disappeared.
+As a result of rebranding, the bank’s name changed, so it was logical to change the logo as well.
+Although the inscription remained with the underline, the quotes disappeared.
 The word “CaixaBank” consists of two stems and is written together.
-A five-pointed starfish of irregular shape and two bright naked stones are still visible to the left of it.
-They talk about the bank’s proximity to the sea because a warm coast surrounds the Spanish lands.
+To the left of it are still visible an irregular five-pointed sea star and two bright bare stones.
+They talk about the bank’s proximity to the sea, as the warm coast surrounds the Spanish lands.

 Font and Colors